Adaptive Redundancy Management for Durable P2P Backup: Introduction

 \section{Introduction}

+Online storage solutions are an extremely successful way of sharing and syncronizing data between machines, taking advantage of the ubiquity of Internet connectivity.
+Dropbox, Google Drive and Microsoft SkyDrive are only a few widely used examples within the plethora of applications that give this kind of service.

+The above mentioned applications adopt a centralized ``cloud'' architecture, with all data residing on the data centers of a single vendor.
+Despite its success, such an architecture has some intrinsic shortcomings.
+Some of them have already shown up in news: data loss due to correlated failures~\cite{carbonite}, security blunders due to configuration errors~\cite{dropbox}.
+Others, such as data theft from rogue employees, might happen eventually.
+Also, we argue that \emph{long-term} storage is a case where the weaknesses of centralized storage are most important: indeed, the costs of storing large amounts of data over long periods are high, and services might shut down in the future as already happened to Drop.io~\cite{dropio}, making data availability in the long run essentially impossible to evaluate.

+Peer-to-peer (P2P) storage could solve these problems, providing cheap storage leveraging on excess bandwidth and disk space at the edge of the network.
+However, despite a considerable amount of research, P2P storage solutions failed to reach widespread usage.
+Indeed, implementing a generic P2P storage application requires dealing with a variety of challenging problems, such as scalable handling of metadata, dealing efficiently with maintenance due to disk crashes, low-latency access and modification to individual files, and security issues such as ensuring data confidentiality even when usage permissions change dynamically.
+In this setting, maintaining data availability in a situation of high churn is a daunting task~\cite{blake-rodrigues03}.

-Many users do not backup their data regularly; costs and poor usability are among the main reasons why existing backup solutions are not used.
-A P2P approach to backup can be a viable technique to overcome these issues, providing a seamless and extremely cheap way to keep data safe.
+We take a pragmatic approach: rather than trying to solve all the aforementioned issues at once and come up with a generic P2P file-system for the Internet, we design a system exclusively for \textit{data backup}.
+Indeed, we argue that backup is a widely needed application that better fits the characteristics provided by P2P architectures.
+Costs and poor usability are among the main reasons why many existing backup solutions are not used: a P2P approach to data backup can be a viable technique to overcome such issues.